Introduction to Six Sigma Management

 3. Black belts

-At this level the team plays a key role in the process.
+At this level, the team plays a key role in the process.
 The best performer of the previous project leads the project, that’s because he knows all the issues that may impact the performance of the company.
-The leader appointed here must be a minimum of two year given to six sigma execution, this is the matter of the company’s performance, so no risk is taken.
-DMAIC methodology is the approach during the design, they use several methodologies (more than 1) at a time to get the best of the process.
-Trained Six Sigma employees under the black belt category are specialists in problem-solving and good at leadership and team building skills, these are benefited with raise after the success of the project.
+The leader appointed here must be a minimum of two years given to six sigma execution; this is the matter of the company’s performance, so no risk is taken.
+DMAIC methodology is the approach during the design; they use several methodologies (more than 1) at a time to get the best of the process.
+Trained Six Sigma employees under the black belt category are specialists in problem-solving and good at leadership and team-building skills; these are benefited with raise after the success of the project.

 4. Master black belt

 Under this level, top skilled and knowledgeable with years of experience people are placed.
-The top level has a very important role to play, to train(teach) and make others engage(leadership).
-MBB train black belt on continuing process also trains green belt and yellow belt for the addition of new participants.
-MBB leaders are the responsible ones for the success of the production, they must keep the update of every stage and must provide all the training and related stuff during production.
-The leader here has to be the one who has gained minimum five years of experience in Six Sigma management and supervised black belt candidates as a leader for consecutive five years and plays a full-time employee to the company.
-The master black belt leader is selected on reference based, the more recommendation, the more chances are higher to lead a team for MBB.
-This is very crucial to choose, no risk can be taken, the company’s reputation is on the stack.
-MBB is a leader to green belt, it implements six sigma methodology into green belt usually trained by SS institute.
-They must have a high success rate of six sigma projects and indulge in full time Six Sigma and black belt cost-saving programs.
+The top-level has a very important role to play, to train(teach) and make others engage(leadership).
+MBB trains black belts on continuing process also train green belt and yellow belt for the addition of new participants.
+MBB leaders are the responsible ones for the success of the production; they must keep the update of every stage and must provide all the training and related stuff during production.
+The leader here has to be the one who has gained a minimum of five years of experience in Six Sigma management and supervised black belt candidates as a leader for five consecutive years and plays a full-time employee to the company.
+The master black belt leader is selected on a reference-based; the more recommendation, the more chances are higher to lead a team for MBB.
+This is very crucial to choose; no risk can be taken, the company’s reputation is on the stack.
+MBB is a leader to the green belt; it implements six sigma methodology into green belt usually trained by SS institute.
+They must have a high success rate of six sigma projects and indulge in full-time Six Sigma and black belt cost-saving programs.

-Six Sigma is a business results oriented and seeks overall improvement through the bottom line of the company.
+Six Sigma is business results-oriented and seeks overall improvement through the bottom line of the company.
 Six Sigma focus on truly cross-functional strategy.
-Six sigma insists on specific roles at each cadre and the management must initiate at regular intervals until the production is completed.
-It induces a change in the management style and produces the culture of error/defect free production, cost control and customer satisfaction environment with employees also.
+Six sigma insists on specific roles at each cadre, and the management must initiate at regular intervals until the production is completed.
+It induces a change in the management style and produces the culture of error/defect-free production, cost control, and customer satisfaction environment with employees also.

 This has been a guide to Six Sigma Management.
-Here we have discussed the Pros of Using Six Sigma Management and also explain about the Team and hierarchy.
+Here we have discussed the basic concept, pros of Using Six Sigma Management, and also discussed about the Team and hierarchy.
 You may also look at the following article to learn more –